-The outturn for the HRA shows an in year surplus of £2.291million set against a balanced budget for the 2018/2019 financial year.
-The HRA is required to set aside £3.147million towards the repayment of loan debt taken out as part of the Self Financing Reforms brought in during 2012, which means that there is an operating loss once this has been taken account of amounting to £856,000.
+The outturn for the HRA shows an in year deficit of £404,000 set against a balanced budget for the 2019/2020 financial year.
+This was after setting aside £3.982million towards the repayment of loan debt taken out as part of the Self Financing Reforms during 2012.

-A detailed report listing the main areas of under and over spend will be presented to Council on 16 July 2019.
+A detailed report listing the main areas of under and over spend will be presented to Council in September 2020.